verdi327/bettr-client/README.md

 The app is meant for mobile use, but will still scale for desktop viewing.

+To check out the app, I suggest you create a dummy account so you can see the onboarding experience.
+But, if you just want to view what a program looks like, you can use the demo account.

+#### Demo Account Details

+* email: s.curry@warriors.com
+* password: foobar

 ## Introduction

 With so much information available on the web and social media sites around training advice, it's hard to separate fact from fiction.
 Bettr cuts through the BS a builds 12 week training programs that use evidence based science to create plans focus balanced, full body training.
 If you want both better body composition, performance and longevity - bettr is your plan.